-In 1996, the Council decided to hand the program operations and administration over to the Madison Area Technical College.
-SPALC began exploring taking back the program in October 2001 and was incorporated as a 501(c)(3) non-profit organization in 2002, but the program was still being led by a person from MATC.
+In 2002, SPALC was incorporated as a 501(c)(3) non-profit organization, however the program was still being led by an individual at MATC.
 By this time, most students were native Spanish speakers, and the delivery format was entirely group classes held at the Community Education Center in Sauk City and at the St. Vincent de Paul Community Resource Center in Prairie du Sac.
-One part of the program was a Madre a Madre class focused on healthy pregnancy.
+Interestingly, one part of the program at this time was a Madre a Madre class focused on healthy pregnancy.

 Between 2001 and 2004, the council had a difficult time recruiting and retaining board members.
 The president at that time resigned after serving two terms, citing a lack of leadership core for the council.
 He stated, “It is time for us to sink or swim...without any definite leadership, the SPALC as we know it will dissolve.”
 Also, the numbers in the group classes decreased significantly over this time period, and there was little active recruiting of either students or tutors.
 However, a small group of people worked to keep the council viable.
 They switched the delivery mode to a 1:1 tutoring format.
 A Program Coordinator was appointed.
 One of the board members volunteered to lead a walk-in group class.
 The student population remained, for the most part, English Language Learners (ELLs), and for the majority of these adults, Spanish was their native language.
 At the time, the home country of most was Mexico.